Main Navigation - Mobile

 II.
 GENERAL STATEMENT OF POLICY

-The following procedures and policies regarding the protection and privacy of parents and students are adopted by the school district, pursuant to the requirements of 20 U.S.C. §1232g, et seq., (Family Educational Rights and Privacy Act) 34 C.F.R.
+The following procedures and policies regarding the protection and privacy of parents/guardians and students are approved by the District, pursuant to the requirements of 20 U.S.C. §1232g, et seq., (Family Educational Rights and Privacy Act) 34 C.F.R.
 Part 99 and consistent with the requirements of the Minnesota Government Data Practices Act, Minn.
 Stat.
 Ch.
 13 and Minn.
 Rules Pts.
 1205.0100 to 1205.2000.

 III.
 DEFINITIONS